WalletConnect/walletconnect-docs/docs/advanced/security/content-security-policy.md

 ### Monitoring

-Configure `report-uri` to receive violation reports and set up a monitoring dashboard for review.
+Configure `report-uri` or `report-to` to receive violation reports and set up a monitoring dashboard for review.